Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Model for Localization in Mixed LOS/NLOS O2I Scenario

-As shown in \figref{fig_system_model}, we study an O2I setting with \(K\) anchors and \(N\) indoor targets, indexed by \(\mathcal{K}\triangleq\{1,\dots,K\}\) and \(\mathcal{N}\triangleq\{1,\dots,N\}\), respectively.
-Each anchor \(k\in\mathcal{K}\) transmits a signal that is received by the $n^{\text{th}}$ target \(n\in\mathcal{N}\).
-The \(K\) anchor waveforms are mutually orthogonal, so there is no inter-anchor interference at the receivers.
-From each anchor’s signal, a target obtains one Time-Of-Flight (TOF) range estimate, typically using the first-arrival path criterion \cite{duggal2025}.
-Consistent with \cite{duggal20243d}, we assume the target’s floor level is known (e.g., via barometer data \cite{Firstnetroadmap}), reducing the task to estimating the target’s 2D position from the \(K\) TOF measurements i.e., mapping \(K\) ranges to a position estimate on the target building floor.
-For the full 3D position estimation case, see our prior work \cite{duggal2025diffractionaidedwirelesspositioning}.
-None of these works consider the optimal anchor placement problem which is the focus of this study.
+As shown in \figref{fig_system_model}, we consider an O2I scenario with $K$ anchors and $N$ indoor targets, indexed by $\mathcal{K}\triangleq\{1,\dots,K\}$ and $\mathcal{N}\triangleq\{1,\dots,N\}$, respectively.
+Each anchor $k\in\mathcal{K}$ transmits a signal that is received by target $n\in\mathcal{N}$.
+The anchor waveforms are mutually orthogonal, so the targets experience no inter-anchor interference.
+From the received signal of each anchor, a target obtains one Time-of-Flight (TOF) range estimate, typically using the first-arrival path criterion \cite{duggal2025}.
+In the O2I setting considered here, this criterion isolates the diffraction path, whose path-length model, as we show in Section \ref{section_diffraction_path_length_model}, is continuous across the LOS/NLOS transition region.

+Consistent with \cite{duggal20243d}, we assume that the floor containing target \(n\) is known, e.g., from barometer data \cite{Firstnetroadmap}.
+The localization problem for that target therefore reduces to estimating its 2D in-floor position from \(K\) TOF measurements.
+However, the anchor geometry remains fully three-dimensional: anchors are not restricted to the plane \(Z=z_n\), and may be located anywhere in 3D space.
+Hence, even when targets are distributed across multiple floors, the corresponding anchor--target path lengths are determined by the full 3D geometry and generally differ across both anchors and floors.
+In this sense, the known-floor assumption reduces only the dimension of the target state to be estimated, not the dimension of the anchor deployment or the underlying propagation model.
+For the corresponding full 3D localization formulation, see \cite{duggal2025diffractionaidedwirelesspositioning}.
+None of these prior works addresses the optimal anchor placement problem considered here.